JakeHukari/DuckyPi/README.md

 Browser information will be stored in database format (sqlite & json).
 Some browser information may be encrypted or hashed & will need to be decrypted to view the data.

+The Loot folder will also contain a log file of the harvest process.
+If any errors occur during the harvest process use the log to dertermine which step failed.

 # Modifications
 To modify the images on the HackyPi screen you will need to ensure you convert your images to a .bmp format.